We’re so proud to share another great DIY mobile home transformation!

 It is a very economical way to live if you are willing to put in work.
 We are lucky, our park is older and the lots are fairly wide and have nice yards.
 We don’t have amenities like a pool or community room so our space rent is very low.
 It makes living on a retirement income easier to handle.

-And thank you so much for reading Mobile and Manufactured Home Living!
+And thank you so much for reading Mobile Home Living!